Agritourism and Farm Visits

 - Agritourism Curriculum: In an effort to address the increased interest in agritourism expressed by farmers in the state, Extension’s Local Food Program Team, through its Economic Impacts Work Group, has developed an agritourism training based in the recent work of many North Carolina Tourism and Extension specialists.
 While the short-term goal of the training is for trainees to complete the training with at least the framework for an agritourism business plan, the long-term goal is for trainees to launch their agritourism enterprises.
 Includes additional resources for Extension professionals interested in delivering this training.
 Contact your local Extension Office to learn more about this resource!

-- Agritourism Spotlights: In 2021 we added several new publications spotlighting agritourism operations around the state.
-From the mountains to the coast and locations in between, find out first-hand how farmers are providing exceptional hospitality to guests seeking safe and fun outdoor experiences.
-Check out this example from Person County and contact your local Extension Office to learn more about these publications!
+- Agritourism Spotlights: From the mountains to the coast and locations in between, find out first-hand how farmers are providing exceptional hospitality to guests seeking safe and fun outdoor experiences.
+There is also a template available to Agents if they have agritourism stories they would like to spotlight.
+Contact your local Extension Office to learn more about these publications.

 - Extension Training for Agritourism Development: This SARE-funded online training from Rutgers University Extension includes modules, videos, and resources “deliver educational programming to agricultural educators and service providers working with farmers interested in agritourism development”.